 Planning ahead for the weather is never an exact science.
 Sleeping bag liners provide versatility by improving the temperature rating of your sleeping bag.
 Various liners provide added warmth from 5 to 25 degrees Fahrenheit.

 You don’t have to buy a bunch of sleeping bags for different temperature ratings.
 This would get super expensive.
 Get a really good bag and buy liners instead.

 Sleeping bag liners also protect your bag from dirt and sweat.
-Just remove and throw them in the wash when you get home.
+Just remove them and throw them in the wash when you get home.
 Far easier than cleaning your sleeping bag.

 If you’re looking, Backcountry has an excellent selection of lightweight sleeping bag liners.

-Another type liner to consider is a vapor barrier liner.
+Another liner to consider is a vapor barrier liner.
 A VBL prevents moisture from your body from reaching your sleeping bag and degrading its insulating properties.

 Exercise Before Bed